isystematics/SoarCast-Modules/developer_guide.md

   - redis enabled module functionality (easy for use)
   - mapping is more complicated
 2. Misc installation through script and other salt state capabilities
+  - any scripts referenced by the module will need to be synced over using a prereq state to the desired location on the minion
 3. Add unit testing common practices and framework